BoikoYV/online-shop-react/README.md

 #### 📒The following features are planned to be added:
 - page of 1 product;
-- main page;
+- main page with slider;
-- make adaptive for all pages;
+- change skeleton loader grid on mobile devices